HackerN64/HackerSM64/src/crash_screen/README.md

   - Object bank overflow (show bhv of the object that attempted to spawn)
   - Stack overflow
 - Show hex and binary data on "illegal instruction" crash.
-- Add thread display from thread registers page.
+- Add thread display (from thread registers page).
 - Select section to go to the relevant page.
 ### Stack trace page
 - Use Libdragon's better stack trace functionality.